ReapersVigilance/Palworld_Modding_Guides/KawaiiPhysicsPlayer.md

 ### Critical Notes
 - This method works for adding physics to **CUSTOM BONES** in both Hair and Head Swaps.
-It does **NOT** work for adding physics to Outfit swaps.
-(Unless you like T-posing everywhere)So it works best doing the two together and choosing which Kawaii parts will be Hair and which will be Head.
+It does **NOT** work for adding physics bones to Outfit swaps.
+(Unless you like T-posing everywhere)So it works best doing them all together and choosing which Kawaii parts will be Hair and which will be Head.
 - As long as you're adding physics to Default Bones on an Outfit, that'll work without the Compatible Skeletons.
 Can skip right to the Kawaii section for that.
 ####
 This is absolutely not a replacement for the bone reorder and animation tool by **`Shifty`**